mahfuz0712/python-package-builder/README.md

 ```sh
 ppb --version
 ```
-* if it says `ppb version x.x.x`, then the installation was successful.
+* if it says `x.x.x`, then the installation was successful.
 ## Usage

 ### Initialize a New Project